laurabow/placeholder-p1/README.md

 ## Code Snippet from Postman: (snippet goes here)
-This code is the Title, timing, servings, and summary/description of a random recipe.
+This code snippet shows some steps from the instructions.

 ```json
 {